BristolCompositesInstitute/RSE-Guide/_styleguide/code_for_readability.md

         else:
             do_other_thing

-Not only is the comment adding nothing that isn't clear from the code, but if we later change the threshold from, say, 5 to 7, then we need to be careful to also update the comment.
+If we later change the threshold then we need to be careful to also update the comment.
-Otherwise the comment and the code no longer agree and it can be extremely difficult, and often impossible, to work out which is the 'correct' value.
+Otherwise the comment and the code no longer agree and it can be extremely difficult, and often impossible, without more context to work out which is the 'correct' value.

 Rather, it is better to include contextual comments, for example: